Life-saving emergency alerts often come too late or not at all

 The Sonoma County emergency manager, who decided not to push the button in a timely matter that fateful night in 2017, retired soon after the tragedy.
 He did not return numerous messages by CBS News requesting a comment.

 Since then, the county created a new position called Community Alert and Warning Manager.
-Sam Wallis, who holds that position, was also in the county's Emergency Operations Center during the Nuns-Tubbs fire.
+Sam Wallis, who holds that position, was also in the county's Emergency Operations Center during the Nuns-Tubbs fires.

 "What we learned through painful experience is if we wait too long, then even if the information is accurate, it may not be effective," Wallis said.